Career Timeline of Jack Eichel: Major Achievements and Milestones

 How Jack Eichel built a successful career.
 Explore key moments that defined the journey.

-April 10, 2010: Vanek scores four goals
+April 10, 2010: Thomas Vanek scores 4 goals

 2012: Winter Youth Olympics

-In 2012, as a 15-year-old, Eichel represented the United States at the Winter Youth Olympics.
+In 2012, As a 15-year-old Eichel represented the United States at the Winter Youth Olympics.

 In 2013, Eichel won a bronze medal with Team USA at the World U-17 Hockey Challenge and a silver medal at the IIHF World U18 Championships.

-April 29, 2014: Signs Letter of Intent with Boston University
+April 29, 2014: Signs with Boston University

 In 2014, Eichel helped the USA squad capture the gold medal at the IIHF World U18 Championships.
+He was also the youngest player on Team USA at the World Junior Ice Hockey Championships.

 June 26, 2015: Drafted by Buffalo Sabres

-July 1, 2015: Signs Contract with Sabres
+July 1, 2015: Signs with Sabres

 August 13, 2015: Signs Sponsorship Deal with Bauer Hockey